KHUnmanned/AP_Conf_Wiki/demos.md

 In order to make sure everyone has the hardware they need for demos 3DXR have kindly offered to put orders aside so you can collect them once you arrive in Richmond.

-1. Got to https://www.3dxr.co.uk/ and add everything you need to your basket.
+1. Go to https://www.3dxr.co.uk/ and add everything you need to your basket.
 2. Screen shot your basket.
 3. Email info@3dxr.co.uk the screen shot and include "ArduPilot Developer conference 2025 order" in the subject line.
 Add your details to the email and when you will arriving in Richmond to collect.
 4. 3DXR will provide you with payment instructions.